LutherNavigator/manual/markdown/dev/design.md

 There are several important files in the root directory.
 The `.gitattributes` informs Git to ignore the local docs and coverage report in language statistics.
 The `Procfile` is what tells Heroku how to start the application. `jest.config.ts` contains the configuration information for Jest, where we specify where tests are (`testMatch`), what to do before running the tests (`globalSetup`), in what way to generate coverage reports, etc. `package.json` and `package-lock.json` are important for NPM, and, in most cases, should not be modified directly. `requirements.txt` is for Python's package manager, [pip](https://pypi.org/project/pip/), and contains information about each of the packages required to run [our scripts](/dev/scripts).
 The root `tsconfig.json` is there as a placeholder.
 The remaining files should be self-explanatory.

+One file in the root of the project that does not show up on GitHub is the `.env` file.
+It contains the contents of the config variables found in the app settings.
+The application cannot run without this file.
+It is extremely important that the contents of this file be kept hidden, which is why the file is not stored in the remote repository.
+The file can be acquired from Jon Lund.

 ## Top-Level Miscellaneous

 The `coverage` directory contains a copy of the generated coverage report.
 See more about our coverage reports [here](/dev/repos).
 The `screenshots` directory, if it exists, will contain screenshots of various pages of the site taken from different browsers across many emulated devices.
 See more about our emulation testing [here](/dev/repos).
 The `node_modules` directory is created and managed by NPM, and contains all project dependencies.
 Developers should never need to interact with this directory directly.